shumwaymark/sentinelcam/README.rst

 neural network as the foundation for a solution.
 This model transforms a facial image into a set of numeric embeddings which describe an 128-dimension unit hypersphere representing the face.
-These values support a comparison based on the Euclidean distance between two faces such that the greater the distance, the more likely they are taken from two from different individuals.
+These values support a comparison based on the Euclidean distance between two faces such that the greater the distance, the more likely they are taken from two different individuals.

 These embeddings are used to train an SVM classifier based on the face captures collected from known individuals.